-The question, however, is what exactly the sold 'right to use the title' is.
-As already written, the title comes automatically with the feudal rights.
-The title is actually a description or synonym of ownership of the feudal rights.
+It's important to realize that the title comes automatically with the feudal rights, for the title is a description or synonym of ownership of the feudal rights.
 By way of comparison: the title 'lessor' belongs to the person who rents out a residential or business space.
-Selling the right to use the title "lessor" without transferring the right to rent out the aforementioned space is an impossibility.
+It's therefor impossible to transfer the right to use the title without selling the rights attached to it.
+By way of comparison, selling the right to use the title "lessor" without transferring the right to rent out the aforementioned space is an impossibility.
 This also applies to selling the right to use the feudal title without the associated rights associated with it.
-The van Rossem family and the van Huykelom van de Pas family are both entitled to call themselves "Lord/Lady in Sinoutskerke", because they sold right was non exclusive.

 Use of name